jakobringler/blog/content/notes/Today I Learned.md

 - houdini
 ---

 The following is a compilation of all sorts of handy houdini tips & tricks that were shared in the #today-i-learned channel on the [Think Procedural Discord Server](https://thinkprocedural.com/).
-Over time I will add here what I find useful.
 Do yourself a favour and check it out an scroll to the top of the thread to find some hidden secrets!

 ## Quality of Life